OSURoboticsClub/Rover_2017_2018/README.md

-# Rover_2017_2018
+#H1 Rover_2017_2018
-Embedded, rover control, and ground station firmware and software for the 2017->2018 school year.
+This repository contains the embedded, rover control, and ground station firmware and software for the 2017->2018 school year.